unik-name/help-unikname/docs/2-unikname-id/howto-get-individual-unikname.md

 :::

 To get a scarce name, shorter than 15 chars, you can:
-* use a PROMOTIONAL COUPON CODE.
+* use a PROMOTIONAL COUPON CODE or a Pre-paid VOUCHER.
-* bought it with USD or crypto
+* bought it with USDC or crypto
 * exchange network credits ($UNIK), if you own some

 <hpicture>![chooseUnikname](./images/unik-pricelist.png)</hpicture>

-:::danger For readers of this help center we offer a PREMIUM 8 char length with the coupon code `UNIK8DOC2020`
+:::tip Look for a coupon code?

+If you're looking for a PREMIUM Coupon code, you can ask if there's some promotionnal offer on our [Discord server](https://join-discord.unikname.network/).
 :::

 Choose your UniknameID on the following screen: